Question: What happens when you update something potentially worth anywhere from $15 to $1000?

 Please know this post includes some affiliate links.
 If you click on a link and make a purchase, I receive a small commission with no extra cost to you.
 Thank you.
 Click here for my full disclosure.

-After 2 coats of primer, it got multiple coats of RUST-OLEUM’s Key Lime Green color in gloss.
+After 2 coats of primer, it got multiple coats of key lime green color in gloss.
 I only say multiple coats because there are so many nooks and crannies, I basically did touch up spurts of paint numerous times.

 Once dried, I took the tape off only to realize I hadn’t covered everything (mainly underneath) plus, the bottom of the feet weren’t hit at all.
 I eventually flipped it over, re-taped and finished it up.